 Urinary Tract Infection (UTI)

-A urinary tract infection (or UTI) is an infection in the kidney or bladder, usually caused by bacteria.
-Even though UTIs are much more common in young women than in young men, it's important for you to know that it's possible for you to get one.
-It's also important to realize that STIs can have similar symptoms as UTIs in guys.
+A urinary tract infection (or UTI) is an infection in the kidney, ureters, bladder, or urethra, usually caused by bacteria.
+Even though UTIs are much more common in young women than in young men, it's important for you to know that almost anyone can get one.
+It's also important to realize that sexually transmitted infections (STIs) can have similar symptoms as UTIs in guys.
 Read on to learn more about the urinary tract, the signs and symptoms a UTI, and how it's treated.

 What is the urinary tract?